 In August 2015, Piotr Koper and Andreas Richter, two treasure hunters, reported to the city council that they had likely identified the place where the Golden Train was hidden.
 According to various sources, a nazi freight train filled with stolen valuables was supposed to leave the besieged Wrocław in the last days of World War II and dissolve without a trace.

 Remains of former Książ Ceramics Factory, located right next to the alleged spot where the train was hidden in a blown up tunnel, at the 65th kilometer railway line mark.
-The train has not been found.
+The treasure has not been found.

 After years of believing that the soil composition in the region should indicate the existence of significant mineral deposits and drillings that failed to confirm this, in 1957, geologist Jan Wyżykowski discovered the Lubin-Sieroszowice copper ore deposit, the largest in Europe and one of the largest in the world.
 In effect, one of the richest sub-regions of Poland was built on copper mines, 100 kilometres from Wałbrzych.